rrlangton/employee-tracker/README.md

 ## Installation

-To use this application you must install inquirer and Node.js in the command-line.
-You can run this application by entering 'npm start' in the command-line.
+This application uses the inquirer package and the pg package.
+These packages must be installed and then you can run node index.js and psql -U postgres in the terminal.

 ## Sources